dennislee22/dennislee22.github.io/docs/cdppvc/cm.md

     ![](../../assets/images/kdc7.png)

-## Connect CM with External LDAP
+## CM Integration with External LDAP

 1. Navigate to `Administration` > `Settings`.
 Search for `backend` and select the following options so that CM will first look up the user in the external LDAP server.

     ![](../../assets/images/cmsetting1.png)

 2. Configure CM with the necessary external LDAP server settings as shown in the following example.
-Note that this demo is connected to Red Hat IPA.
+Note that this demo is connected to the Red Hat IPA.

 | Parameter       | Value         |
 |:----------------|:------------------|